 - The opportunity to develop ongoing relationships for the school and its students

-**Principal For A Day 2016 will be held on Thursday 8 September.**
+Principal For A Day 2016 was held on Thursday 8 September.

 'Principal For A Day is a very important program, and all business leaders should be encouraged to participate.
 It gives a real insight to the challenges we face in helping all students realise their potential, and what we as business leaders can, and must, do to help.'